-The Integrated Learning Program (ILP) provides a specialized program for students with emotional, social, behavioral, and learning difficulties.
-The diverse student population includes students in kindergarten through twelfth grade who are referred to ILP from classrooms throughout the school district.
-The program's primary purpose is to help students learn skills that will allow them be successful in neighborhood schools, transitional settings, and/or post-graduation goals.
-In order to accomplish this mission, ILP’s students are provided with individualized instruction, a low student-teacher ratio, a daily point card and level system, and direct instruction in social skills.
-Secondary students also have the opportunity to participate in career awareness courses and work-based learning experience.
+The Integrated Learning Program (ILP) provides a specialized program for students with social, emotional, behavioral, and learning deficits.
+The diverse student population includes students in kindergarten through twelfth grade who are referred through the IEP process to ILP from other schools within the Omaha Public Schools.
+ILP's primary purpose is to teach skills that will allow our students to be successful in neighborhood schools, transitional settings, and/or post-graduation goals.
+In order to accomplish this mission, the students at ILP are provided with an individualized education program (IEP), a low student-teacher ratio, a daily point card based on a level system, and direct instruction in social skills.
+Secondary students also have the opportunity to participate in career awareness courses and work-based learning experiences.

-The Integrated Learning Program has frequent family activities, community events, and proudly welcomes visitors by appointment to observe our innovative teaching methods.
-ILP is strongly supported by the Presbyterian Church of the Cross and the Midtown Business Association, an Adopt-A-School Partner.
+The Integrated Learning Program has frequent family events and proudly welcomes visitors by appointment to observe our innovative teaching methods.
+ILP is strongly supported by two Adopt-a-School Partners: The Presbyterian Church of the Cross and The Midtown Business Association.